kovetskiy/next-indentation/README.md

 - Use command `IndentationGoUp` if you want to up cursor for **another** indentation level.

-- Use command `IndentationGoUp` if you want to down cursor for **another** indentation level.
+- Use command `IndentationGoDown` if you want to down cursor for **another** indentation level.

 .vimrc: